thenexthub/Codira/CONTRIBUTING.md

 - Ensure the code compiles cleanly on all primary platforms.
 - Fix any correctness regressions found in other test suites.
 - Fix any major performance regressions.
-- Fix any performance or correctness regressions in the downstream Swift tools.
+- Fix any performance or correctness regressions in the downstream Codira tools.
-- Fix any performance or correctness regressions that result in customer code that uses Swift.
+- Fix any performance or correctness regressions that result in customer code that uses Codira.
 - Address any bugs that appear in the bug tracker as a result from your change.

 Commits that clearly violate these quality standards may be reverted, in particular when the change blocks other developers from making progress.